 - for other family members, proof that they are dependent on you or there are serious health grounds requiring you to take personal care of them

 - for unmarried partners, proof of a long-term or durable relationship with you

 The registration certificate will be issued immediately for your spouse, (grand)children and (grand)parents.
 For other relatives, the authorities should make their decision to issue a registration certificate or not as soon as possible.

 The registration certificate should cost no more than nationals pay for identity cards or similar documents.

-It should be valid indefinitely (does not have to be renewed), though any change of address may need to be reported to the local authorities.
+The validity period of the registration certification is unlimited (it does not have to be renewed), but any change of address may need to be reported to the local authorities.

 If you have problems getting a registration certificate for your family members, you can call on our assistance services.

-See also how to have a residence card issued for your non-EU family members.Still need help?
+See also how to have a residence card issued for your non-EU family members.